jackfruittt/jackfruittt-2D_Gaussian_Surfel_Splatting_Unity/README.md

 The flat quad foreshortens at oblique angles and leaves visible gaps up close and side-on.
 Both the surfels and the billboard remove this.
-The surfels run at roughly 30 to 45 render fps; the billboard is comparable (about 30 to 40) and, in these scenes, looks as good or better while being far simpler.
+The surfels run at roughly 30 to 45 render fps; the billboard is comparable (about 30 to 40) and holds up visually while being far simpler.
 The flat quad is faster (40 to 60) only by doing and showing less.

-In short, orienting splats to the surface did not visibly help here over a view-facing
-billboard: the surfels' theoretical advantages (correct occlusion, anisotropic fill on grazing surfaces) were not significant in this streaming RGB-D setting, and they cost more and add some temporal instability.
+In short, for raw coverage the two are close, but the surface orientation does show up as better object shape: 2DGS holds form and occludes correctly as the view moves off-axis, where the billboard faces the viewer and reads more like a flat card.
+That shape edge costs extra compute and adds some temporal instability.
 The billboard figures are also unoptimised (it still renders in a transparent, depth-write-off pass), so it could be made faster still.

 The camera stream rate is unchanged across modes, as expected (sensor-bound, not render-bound).
 All clips loop.
 The 2D Gaussian (Kalman) and billboard clips play at 1x; the other clips are